drianpauL/developers.getvero.com/_includes/tags/remove/article.md

 ## Remove

-This endpoint removes a tag to a user profile.
+This endpoint removes a tag from a user's profile.

 | Parameters |      |
 | ---------: | :--- |